farirpgs/fari-games/_games/charge-rpg.md

 Because settings can differ greatly, Charge's game mechanics were made with very specific goals in mind to help you create the story you want to tell.

-## Charge's

-The two main pillars of this game are Characters and Story Style.
+## The Idea Behind Charge

+Here a some things that makes Charge special compare to other games you might have played before.

-**First, it should be easy to create a character for any setting.**
+**It's easy to create characters for any settings.**

-> Characters should be easy to define, yet still unique.
-They should also be generic enough that players can create them in the setting they are most interested in.
+> Characters are easy to define, and still unique in their own way.
+Charge gives you a good framework to create characters for settings you want.
 >
-> Charge does this by making characters shine using `Character Details` to define who they are, `Actions` to highlight what they are good at, and `Talents` to make them evolve in interesting ways.
+> Charge does this by making characters shine using `Character Details` to define who they are and how they're linked to the world.
+They have `Actions` to highlight what they are good at, and `Talents` to make them evolve in interesting ways.

-**The system should offer dials to have grimmer up to bigger than life adventures.**
+**It offers easy to tune dials and extras to have "grimmer" up to "bigger than life" adventures.**

-> From a post-apocalyptic survival adventure where each bullet counts, to a grand space opera where the heroes always prevail, the mechanics should be easily tunable to reflect the kind of story you want to tell.
+> From a post-apocalyptic survival adventure where each bullet counts, to a grand space opera where the heroes always prevail, the mechanics are easily tunable to reflect the kind of story you want to tell.
+>
+> Either adjust the main difficulty setting of the game, or use one of the many `Extras` provided to play the way you want to.

+**It is both a utility belt, and a toolbox.**

+> Charge is a toolbox, because it has a set of mechanics to resolve narrative problems in multiple different ways.
+It is also a utility belt, since it gives you a default way to play that's easy to pick-up and use.
+>
+> Play it as is, or hack it as your want.

-You will probably like this game if:
+You will like this game if:

 - you like narrative-focused systems
 - you like that you can play in any setting